department-of-veterans-affairs/vets-website/docs/schemaform/form-config.md

   'ui:title': '',

   // We use this instead of the description property in the JSON Schema.
 This can be
-  // a string or a React component and would normally used on object fields in the
+  // a string or a React component and would normally be used on object fields in the
   // schema to provide description text or html before a block of fields 'ui:description': '' || DescriptionComponent,